secretstartups/handbook/content/handbook/paid-time-off.md

 It is important to take time off to recharge batteries and refresh the mind so you can come back to GitLab with renewed energy and be prepared to do your best work ever!

 This page is written with a focus on vacation.
 The below recommendations on communicating your time off apply to time off for all reasons where possible and avoid concerns of health, safety, or job abandonment.
-If taking time off for medical needs or sick time, whether physical or mental, please follow our [Sick Time Policy](#sick-time-reporting-procedures---all-team-members).
+GitLab offers a Flexible PTO Policy, but team members are not allowed to substitute PTO for sick time.
+If taking time off for medical needs or sick time, whether physical or mental, please follow our [Sick Time Policy](/handbook/paid-time-off/#sick-time---taking-and-reporting).

 If you are taking Parental Leave, please see our [Parental Leave Policy](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).